Aquifex: Cell metabolism

 Aquifex respiration and fixation pathways use similar pathways to that of other autotrophic bacteria.
 Carbon fixation is done using the reductive TCA cycle and forms acetyl-CoA as well as many other bio-synthetic materials.
-Many bacteria use products from the TCA cycle in the pentose-phosphate pathway and Entner-Doudoroff pathway or Embden-Meyerhof-Parnas pathway however, many enzymes that are necessary for these gluconeogenic processes have not been identified in A. aeolicus suggesting a different pathway might be used.
+Many bacteria use products from the TCA cycle in the pentose-phosphate pathway and Entner-Doudoroff pathway or Embden-Meyerhof-Parnas pathway; however, many enzymes that are necessary for these gluconeogenic processes have not been identified in A. aeolicus, suggesting a different pathway might be used.

-A. aeolicus needs oxygen at concentrations higher than 7.5 ppm to perform respiration while A. pyrophilus is capable of respiration with nitrogen however, both species have a nitrate reductase and nitrate transporter genes located within their genome. the enzymes used in other bacterium for oxygen respiration are used by Aquifex.
-Many other oxidoreductases are present however their physiological role is unknown.
+A. aeolicus needs oxygen at concentrations higher than 7.5 ppm to perform respiration while A. pyrophilus is capable of respiration with nitrogen.
+However, both species have a nitrate reductase and nitrate transporter genes located within their genome.
+The enzymes used in other bacteria for oxygen respiration are used by Aquifex.
+Many other oxidoreductases are present; however, their physiological role is unknown.
 Aquifex oxides thiosulfate, molecular hydrogen, and sulfur within their respiratory pathway.